JasonYao/midot/README.md

 ## How to build `midot`-compliant dotfiles
 Building `midot`-compliant dotfiles is a relatively simple matter.
-You can use the built in `generate` command to build a baseline dotfiles, or manually do the following:
+You can use the built in `generate` command to download a basic `midot`-compliant set of dotfiles, or manually do the following:
 - Have a `bin` folder inside of your dotfiles
 	- If you want to have scripts run pre/post commands, place them here. e.g. `bin/pre-update`
 	- Have an `upgrade` script.
 This should be your "start" script, able to be run consecutively.